-During the first half of 2020, we recorded a provision for income taxes of \$0.1 million, representing an effective tax rate of less than 1.0% on pre-tax income totaling \$3.8 million, compared to a provision for income taxes of \$0.1 million, representing an effective tax rate of -27.0% on pre-tax loss totaling \$0.5 million, for the first half of 2019.
-The effective tax rates differed from the U.S. statutory rates during both periods due mainly to the availability of net operating losses almost fully offsetting the current tax provision in most jurisdictions we operating in and a decrease in the valuation reserve recorded on our net deferred tax assets which fully offset our deferred tax provisions for each period.
+During the quarter ended March 31, 2020, we recorded a provision for income taxes of less than \$0.1 million, representing an effective tax rate of -7.5% on pre-tax losses totaling \$0.4 million, compared to a provision for income taxes of \$0.1 million, representing an effective tax rate of -6.5% on pre-tax losses totaling \$0.9 million, for the quarter ended March 31, 2019.
+The effective tax rates differ from the U.S. statutory rates due mainly to an increase in the valuation reserve on our net deferred tax assets of less than \$0.1 million and \$0.3 million during the quarters ended March 31, 2020 and 2019, respectively, and the effect of state income taxes.
 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted in response to the COVID-19 pandemic, which provides numerous tax provisions and other stimulus measures.
-The Company assessed the impact of these CARES Act provisions and the subsequently released government guidance related to COVID-19 on our financial position and results of operations and determined their impact was not material.
-The Company continues to evaluate certain effects from the qualified investment property deduction.
+Due to the recent enactment of this legislation, the Company continues to assess the potential impacts the CARES Act may have on its financial position and results of operations.